 The British Virgin Islands provide more investment into China than the whole of Europe and North America combined.
 The Cayman Islands outstrip the United States.
-Other IFCs – and ‘mid-shore’ jurisdictions like Hong Kong and Singapore – are the other dominant sources.
-The same countries dominant investment flows out of China, too.
+Other IFCs – like Hong Kong and Singapore – are the other dominant sources.
 Why is this, and how do IFCs help development?

 Africa needs an estimated $11,000bn in additional investment over the next 25 years, with just a third of that coming from African governments or development aid.
 That leaves a big gap and need for capital.
 Trusted legal institutions take decades to put in place, and if Africans aren’t to wait for the investment they need, international financial centres are vital to lift millions more out of poverty.